About Possibility Mediation

 Demonstration video #1: Clinton Callahan and Anne-Chloe Destremau hold space for working partners

-Demonstration video #2: Julia Neumann and Hannah Abouzahrah hold space for a couple that wants to deepen their relationship
+Demonstration video #2: Julia Neumann and Hannah Abouzahrah hold space for a couple

 It is all about negotiating relationships and possibilities.